barryclark/jekyll-now/_posts/2016-03-15-Reisekosten-App-Frontend.md

 Above  we can see how the TripsControl is defined .
 To expose something usable in the template we just exetend/add a new property or function to the $scope variable.
 For example we get the list of trips if we have a successfull answer for a $http request defined by js var tripsRequest.

-In a nutshell this is how angular works  and used in this POC.
+In a nutshell the above should give you an idea how angular works  and used in this POC.

 ### What else ?
-Since the most of the time during this POC I have worked with AngularJS you might wondering if I had to implement something else which is worth mentioning.
+Since the most of the time during this POC I have worked with AngularJS you might wondering if I had to implement something else which is worth mentioning?

-Yes, for example implementing hardware backbutton support for Android devices was pretty interesting and challenging at the same time.
+Yes, for example implementing hardware backbutton support for Android devices was pretty interesting and challenging .
 In order to achieve this I needed to create an angular service where I had to use Cordova capabilities.
 The result looks like this :

 ```javascript
 (function () {